sleepylee/ror-practice-tdd/README.md

     `$ rails g rspec:install`

 - Update rails_helper as we are not going to use ActiveRecord in this project.
+Run rake to execute test:

+    `$ rake`

+- Writing simple capybara interaction with the virtual browser, then write mockup routes, index page...to match the rspec